entangledloops/slidingpuzzle/README.md

 As expected, greedy search finds a solution must faster than BFS, but the solution is of lower quality.

-We can get a rough comparison of two heuristics like this:
+We can [`compare`](https://slidingtilepuzzle.readthedocs.io/en/latest/slidingpuzzle.html#slidingpuzzle.algorithms.compare) two heuristics like this:
 ```python
 >>> compare(3, 3, ha=manhattan_distance, hb=euclidean_distance)
 (1594.8666666666666, 3377.5)